abrahamsk/ml_feature-selection-ga/neural-net-ga/README.md

 # ml_neural-networks

 Experiments in using feature subset selection to improve neural net performance.
-See: *Feature Subset Selection Using a Genetic Algorithm* (Yang, Honavar 1997)

 #### Running:
 Execute `experiment1_ga.py` from your IDE or command line of choice.